eduairet/ethereum-labs-practice/notes/events.md

 ## Intro

-Events are useful to let the contracts communicate outside the blockchain
+Events are useful to let the contracts communicate outside the blockchain, they're also cheap to execute

 ```Solidity
 //SPDX-License-Identifier: MIT